FabricioBattaglia/Moment-of-Muscle/README.md

 Fabricio de Siqueira Battaglia -  Added profile picture functionality to profile page.

-Michael Tsang - Updated test cases on edit profile to check firebase functionality.
+Michael Tsang - Created test cases on adding jobs and view jobs for JobDescriptionScreen and the Job Board class.